-Software development is a complex field and needs a lot of creativity for software developers, which makes it inherently volatile and unpredictable.
-Put simply, it often happens that what you think would work, doesn’t work and what you think is impossible, is actually quite possible.
+User research is a key foundation for software projects.
+Software development is a complex field and needs a lot of creativity for software developers.
+This makes it inherently volatile and unpredictable.
+Put simply, it often happens that what you think would work, doesn’t work.
+And what you think is impossible, is actually quite possible.
 So, how can you get the assurance that you are looking for, but maintain the flexibility needed for software development to actually work?

 We see that the biggest success factor in this regard is well-designed user research.
 The thing with user research is that users act a lot like humans, complex emotions and all.
 And there are a couple (well, actually quite a lot!) of psychological effects you need to take into account.

-For example, before you’ll begin thinking about your digital product, you’d want to target potential users and ask them what they’d like and what they won’t like.
-Of course, this is enormously valuable information and should definitely be harvested before you start with the actual development.
+For example, before you’ll begin thinking about your digital product, you’d want to target potential users.
+And ask them what they’d like and what they won’t like.
+Of course, this is enormously valuable information.
+Consequently, it should definitely be harvested before you start with the actual development.
 However, two things will happen.
 First, people have a tendency to overestimate their future reactions.
 For example, if I ask you how you would feel 2 years from now if you would win the lottery today, you would say: ‘fantastic!’
 While, sadly, the reality is you won’t be noticeably happier at all.

 Secondly, you’ll be forcing people to think about something you’d want them to do automatically.
 That shouldn’t matter, right?
 Turns out, our brain handles automatic actions very differently than conscious actions.
 So for an application that wants to lower the threshold for users to actually use it, conscious experiences are not that helpful.